 Let’s face it, they could do this at home!

-Here are a few ideas to get you started, using very short extracts from movies to present and practise new language, and develop communicative skills…
+Here are a few ideas to get you started, using very short video extracts to present and practise new language and develop communicative skills…

 Choose a short video extract (2 or 3 minutes) with a lot of sound effects.
 Play it with the screen turned away from the students, or cover the screen.
 If two of the sound effects are birds singing and a baby crying, your linguistic focus (either as presentation or practice) could be: